kaidez/kdz/README.md

 There is small set of options

 #### `-w`
 Scaffolds out a WordPress-like project.
-It performs almost the same tasks as `kdz app` with the following difference:
+It performs almost the same tasks as `kdz app` with the following differences:

 * The `build` folder and its subdirectories are not created.
 * The `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development.